wp-plugins/wp-easy-gallery/readme.txt

 Also try <a href='http://wordpress-photo-gallery.com/' title='Responsive WordPress Photo Gallery'>ReFlex Gallery</a> - ReFlex Gallery is a fully responsive WordPress image gallery plugin that is actually two galleries in one.

-<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='image gallery'>WP Easy Gallery Pro Plugin</a> - (Marked down for Thanksgiving!)
+<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='image gallery'>WP Easy Gallery Pro Plugin</a>

 Pro features include: